Contact Us

 • United Nations (UN) Global Compact: Together with reporting requirements called the Communication on Progress, the UNGC contains a set of 10 corporate principles upon which companies are expected to enshrine in their direct and indirect spheres of influence.

-How Do I Choose the Right Framework for my ESG Report?
+How Do I Choose the Right Framework for my Sustainability Report?

-A great starting point is to first determine what your material ESG issues are and then consider the framework that is most holistic and leaves room for reporting as material issues change priority or new issues emerge.
+A great starting point is to first determine what sustainability topics are material to the business and then consider the framework that is most appropriate for reporting.

-While the SASB industry supplements can serve as a foundation for understanding what others in your industry are reporting on, make sure you also take ownership of your materiality process to ensure that ESG reporting is future-proof.
+While the SASB industry supplements can serve as a foundation for understanding what others in your industry are reporting on, make sure you also take ownership of your materiality assessment to ensure that sustainability reporting is consistently evolving with topics deemed to be material.

-What is the Difference Between an ESG Report and a CSR Report?
+What is the Difference Between a Sustainability Report and a CSR Report?

-There’s no fundamental difference—the ESG acronym is only the latest in terminology, while Corporate Social Responsibility (CSR) was the preferred term between the 1970s and the 2000s.
-Other overlapping phrases include:
+There’s no fundamental difference— Corporate Social Responsibility (CSR) was the preferred term between the 1970s and the 2000s.
+Other overlapping phrases include, but are not limited to:

 • Sustainability